Find answers and blessings Here

 This should demonstrate the importance of knowing where the words we are using come from.

 Now we can get to finding out who this “God” is that everyone is talking about … and praying to!
+Here is a hint: If God is a name, and God is not The Most High, but wants everyone to think he is, who does that make him?

 Go to Part 2

-Be among the first to get more of this eternity-changing teaching now!
+Get more of this eternity-changing teaching now!

 SHARE